Base Standard JSON

 },

-A complete list of these merged element points is listed below as well as Conditional Requirements that they would eliminate.
 Also consider several places that only have a Time will in X12 JSON notation be capable of sending GMT offsets with their times that they can't presently do today.
 This is a consideration if there is a plan to convert X12 JSON into traditional X12 but otherwise in a global real time B2B space precision Time definitions are an improvement to accuracy and consistency without assumptions.

 11.7 Binary